-Test logs are available in the test stage jobs, as well as linked in the DataWarehouse (see subsection below).
+Test logs are linked from the test stage jobs, as well as in DataWarehouse.
 If you’re having issues finding out the failure reason, please reach out to the test maintainers.
 Test maintainer information is directly available in both of these locations.
 Name and email contacts are be available for all maintainers.
 If the maintainers provided CKI with their gitlab.com usernames, these are logged as well so you can tag them directly on your merge request.

 Example of test information in DataWarehouse, linked from the result checking job:

 If you are working on a CVE, results are not pushed to DataWarehouse and log links and maintainer information are only available in the test job output:

 In the example above you can see the test status, maintainer information and direct links to the logs of the failed test.
 In this case, the test is waived and thus its status does not cause the test job to fail.
 Tests which are not waived say so in the message and the message is in red letters, as you can see in the example below.
 The rest of the message is same.

 Tests may fail due to already existing kernel or test bugs or infrastructure issues.
 Unless they are crashing the machines, we’ll keep the tests enabled for two reasons:

 - To not miss any new bugs they could detect

 - To make QE’s job easier with fix verification: if a kernel bug is fixed the test will stop failing and it will be clearly visible

 After testing finishes, the results and logs are submitted into DataWarehouse and checked for matches of any already known issues.
 If a known issue is detected, the test failure is automatically waived.
 Pipelines containing only known issues will be considered passing.